Governments face more pressure to curb virus economic damage | WTOP

 France and Spain started dismantling some field hospitals.
 The number of active cases in Germany has declined over the past week as people recover.

-Despite that, France’s health agency urged the public to stick to confinement measures that have been extended until at least May 11: “Don’t relax our efforts at the moment when confinement is bearing fruit.”
+Still, France’s health agency urged the public to stick to confinement measures that have been extended until at least May 11.
+“Don’t relax our efforts at the moment when confinement is bearing fruit,” the agency said.

-Spanish Prime Minister Pedro Sánchez said his government wants to extend a state of emergency to May 9 but begin easing the total confinement of children beginning April 27.

-Sanchez said the national lockdown will be rolled back only when Spain’s embattled health system is ready for a possible rebound in infections.
+Albania’s government plans to allow its mining and oil industries to reopen Monday, along with hundreds of businesses including small retailers, food and fish processing, farming and fishing.

 McDonald reported from Beijing.
 Associated Press reporters worldwide contributed to this report.